-All nursing courses in the nursing curriculum must be passed with a grade of C or better.
-More than one withdrawal from any nursing course may make the student ineligible to continue in the Nursing Program.
+All prerequisites, general education requirements and all nursing courses in the nursing curriculum must be passed with a grade of "C" or better.
 Students may reenroll in a nursing course only once after receiving a grade of D or F. No more than one nursing course may be repeated.

-Professional Nursing (Cont.)
+Professional Nursing (cont)